giper45/docker-js/README.md

 #  mydockerjs
 A  javascript utility library  for docker and docker-compose, it provides a simple javascript wrapper in order to execute docker commands and an api in order to use Docker with a node server.
-It's already in beta version, documentation , examples and functionality will be done soon.

 ## Getting Started